-The overall massing of the proposed development is larger than the existing development and surrounding buildings, and will therefore have a measurable impact on the local wind conditions making some areas calmer and other areas windier depending on the incident wind direction as discussed below.
+The overall massing of the proposed development is generally larger than the surrounding buildings, with the exception of the taller nearby buildings to the north, and south-east to south.
+The proposed development is expected to have some impact on the local wind conditions making some areas calmer and other areas windier depending on the incident wind direction as discussed below.